 Federal law requires all employers to report all newly hired employees, who work in California, to the Employment Development Department (EDD) within 20 days of their start-of-work date, which is the first day of work.
 In addition, any employee who is rehired after a separation of at least 60 consecutive days must also be reported within the 20 days.
 State and county agencies use this information to assist them in locating parents who are delinquent in their child support obligations.

-*NOTE: The W-4, I-9, and W-9 forms do not get returned to the government, but must be filled out and signed by the employee and, in the case of the I-9, the employer.
+- *NOTE: The W-4, DE-4, I-9, and W-9 forms do not get returned to the government, but must be filled out and signed by the issuer and, in the case of the I-9, the employer.
 These forms must be kept on file in the employer’s office.
 The California DE-34 must be submitted to the state either electronically or in hard copy.